vidhishamuhta/Customer-churn-predictor/README.md

 * **Early Stopping**

 Early stopping is a regularization technique used in training neural networks.
 It stops training when the model's performance on a validation set starts deteriorating, preventing overfitting.

-* **ModelCheckpoint**

-ModelCheckpoint is a callback in Keras that saves the model's weights during training.
-It helps to save the best model based on a specific metric, allowing you to restore the model later.

 * **ROC Curve and AUC (Receiver Operating Characteristic - Area Under Curve)**